-Many of the seeds that we sell require some forethought on the part of the customer.
-We do sell many seeds that will germinate within a week or two after the purchase (see list of ready to germinate seeds on home page ) However many of our seeds do require a bit of patience.
+However, many of our seeds do require a bit of patience.
 Please determine the date that you would like the germination to take place.
 This is normally in the Spring or early Summer after all danger of frost is past.
-Then work your way backwards from that date taking into account the amount of pretreatment time that we say is required.
-For example if you would like to have germination on May 1st and our seed requires 90 days of cold stratification you will need to purchase it prior to February 1st.
+Then work your way backward from that date, taking into account the amount of pretreatment time that we say is required.
+For example, if you would like to have germination on June 1st and our seed requires 120 days of cold stratification you will need to purchase it prior to February 1st.

 Do you buy seed?